LouisIkpon/RowHealth/README.md

-## Signup Insights
+## High Performers

-**Key Insight:** Signup performance was heavily concentrated among a few campaigns, with Health For All and #HealthyLiving consistently outperforming across conversion and cost efficiency while a steady post-pandemic decline in signups since late 2020 signals an urgent need to reallocate budget away from the six underperforming campaigns and toward proven high converting campaigns before the trend worsens.
+- Tailored Health Plans demonstrated the most balanced profile across all three sections.
+With the highest reach at **1.39M impressions**, average CTR and signup conversion, a below average cost per signup of **$4.70**, and the lowest average claim amount of **$209** among the top performers, this campaign delivered consistent and controlled performance at every stage of the funnel.

-- From 2019–2023 Row Health generated **16,338** total signups at an average signup rate of **0.18%** and cost per signup of **$3.70**.
-While cost efficiency was reasonable overall, the low average signup rate indicates most campaigns struggled to convert impressions into actual customers.
+- This consistency across marketing, signup, and claim metrics makes it the most defensible investment recommendation in the entire portfolio.

-- Signup activity spiked sharply in early 2020 across all campaigns, most notably among the top performers, likely driven by pandemic related demand for health coverage.
-Since late 2020 signups have steadily declined across all campaigns, returning to and falling below pre-pandemic levels, signaling an urgent need to reinvest in high converting campaigns before the trend worsens.
+Health For All and #HealthyLiving round out the top performers as the two most effective conversion campaigns in the portfolio.

-- Health For All stands out as the single most effective campaign in the entire portfolio.
-Despite having the lowest impressions in marketing, it generated the highest signup count at **3,545** and a signup rate of **2.08%**, 12x the overall average.
-At **$1.20** per signup it is also the second most cost efficient campaign.
-This combination of high conversion and low cost makes it the strongest case for increased investment and expanded reach.
+- Health For All achieved the highest CTR at **25%** despite the lowest impressions, then converted that engagement into the highest signup count at **3,545** and a signup rate of **2.08%** 12x the overall average at just **$1.20** per signup, the second most cost efficient campaign in the portfolio.

-- #HealthyLiving reinforces the marketing recommendation **3,727** total signups, a **0.27%** signup rate, and **$1.80** cost per signup confirms it delivers consistent performance across both reach and conversion, making it the most well rounded campaign in the portfolio.
+- #HealthyLiving combined strong reach at **1.37M** impressions with **3,727** total signups, a **0.27%** signup rate, and $1.80 cost per signup, confirming consistent performance across both reach and conversion.

-- On the other end, 6 of 11 campaigns collectively failed to generate meaningful signup volume, combining for fewer than **700** total signups at a median cost per signup of **$34.70**, nearly **9x the average**.
-These campaigns are consuming budget without producing customers.
+- Both campaigns carry the second and third highest total claim amounts respectively, however their average claim amounts of **$231** and **$244** remain close to the portfolio average, suggesting their high signup volume does not come with disproportionate claim risk.

-- Golden Years Security was the worst performer across both marketing and signup metrics, the lowest signup count, a cost per signup of **$176.70** nearly **7x the average**, and consistently weak engagement at every stage of the funnel.
-There is no metric that justifies continued investment at current budget levels.
+- Together these three campaigns represent the strongest cases for continued and expanded investment